simeononsecurity/simeononsecurity.ch/content/guides/empowering-cybersecurity-chatgpt-threat-detection/index.en.md

 ## **Conclusion:**

 The integration of ChatGPT into cybersecurity workflows heralds a new era of efficiency, automation, and augmented human expertise.
 From threat intelligence to incident response, ChatGPT's versatility enhances the proactive and reactive aspects of cybersecurity.
-As technology evolves, leveraging models like ChatGPT becomes indispensable in the ongoing battle against cyber threats.
+As technology evolves, using models like ChatGPT becomes indispensable in the ongoing battle against cyber threats.

 ______